Home » Gaming » Left or Right Joy-Con Completely Dead & Not Charging (FIXED!)

 Your Nintendo switch will not even detect your Joy-Con at all when they are completely dead, and you can’t get them to be synced or detected by the switch (which is needed to charge them) unless you turn them on.
 However, to turn them on, you need to press the SYNC button on the Joy-Con, but that won’t work either because they are completely dead.

-I understand the loop you are stuck in, but you have no reason to worry anymore.
+I understand the situation you are stuck in, but you have no reason to worry anymore.

-In this guide, I am going to show you at least 3 ways to fix your right and left Joy-Con that are completely dead and not charging.
+In this guide, I am going to show you 5 different ways to fix your right and left Joy-Con that are completely dead and not charging.

 If that sounds interesting to you, let’s dive right in!